"Quality Outdoor Living Since 1995"

 Snow Load Requirements

-Every aluminum cover we install comes with engineered drawings stamped by a BC-licensed engineer.
-This isn’t optional — it’s what building inspectors look for, and it’s what keeps your cover standing when a wet February dumps 40 cm overnight.
-For a deeper dive into the engineering side, check our snow load guide.
+Every aluminum cover we install is over-built for BC winters — that’s what keeps your cover standing when a wet February dumps 40 cm overnight.
+For more on how covers stand up to snow, check our snow load guide.

 Summer Heat & UV Protection